Twofold Bay: Location and features

 Located near the town of Eden, Twofold Bay is approximately 40 km to the north of the border between Victoria and New South Wales.
 The bay is fed from the Nullica River and Towamba River that both flow into Nullica Bay.

 The catchment area of the bay is 11 km2 with a volume of 334559 ML over a surface area of 30.7 km2, at an average depth of 10.9 m; making the bay reputedly the third deepest natural harbour in the Southern Hemisphere.

 Close to North Head is a conspicuous islet, Mewstone Rock.
 About 5 km south of the islet is Red Point which forms the southern headland of the bay.
 Eden and the Port of Eden are located in the bay.
 The historical town of Boydtown is located to the west of the bay, located on Boydtown Beach which stretches south from the mouth of the Nullica River.

-Local waters including Twofold Bay are recognized as one of twelve coastal aggregation areas for southern right whales in Australia.
+Local waters including Twofold Bay are recognised as one of twelve coastal aggregation areas for southern right whales in Australia.

 History

 Indigenous history

-The original inhabitants of the area surrounding Twofold Bay were Aborigines of the Thaua or Nalbker clan of the Yuin nation.
+The original inhabitants of the area surrounding Twofold Bay were First Nations People of the Thaua or Nalbker clan of the Yuin nation.